 We may use your information:

-- To establish your requirements and provide the appropriate product or service;
+- To establish your requirements and provide the appropriate Services;

-- To set up, administer and manage our products and services;
+- To set up, administer and manage our Services;

-- To understand your needs and improve our products and services, including training and developing our staff and representatives;
+- To understand your needs and improve our Services, including training and developing our staff and representatives;

 - To communicate with you;